 Between 2004 and 2008 Warlingham Parish Council sponsored the production of a Parish Plan with the involvement of a large number of residents, which set out what the community wanted for the village.
 One of its findings was that The Green was looking tired, was dominated by traffic and parking so that pedestrians felt unsafe, and it needed a major makeover.
 It mandated the Council to develop a plan to improve it.
 A great deal of work was then done to develop an improvement scheme, led by a working group comprising an architect, parish councillors, shopkeepers and representatives of groups which organise events on The Green.
 Highway engineers and Surrey Highways were consulted, and a formal consultation with residents was undertaken in 2018.

 The main improvements proposed were: 1) the cracked and uneven pavements all around The Green to be replaced with attractive stone paving; 2) new pedestrian crossing points from each side of The Green to the centre and a new zebra crossing at the western entrance, to improve access and encourage use; 3) a new drainage system to deal with the flooding at the eastern corner and stop the grass getting so boggy; 4) new street furniture and planting including benches, cycle racks and low-level lighting on the central part of The Green, plus a water feature; 5) re-laid paths on the centre of The Green with a greater area of hardstanding; 6) new roadway surfacing at the entrances to The Green and on parking bays; this with speed tables at the zebra crossings to slow down drivers and indicate they are entering a special area.
-The Warlingham Green Masterplan incorporating these improvements can be viewed here.
+All these improvements were incorporated into the Warlingham Green Masterplan presentation drawing.

 The Plan was put to residents in early 2020 in a formal online public vote hosted by the District Council, and received an 81% vote in favour.